 How to take Progress Pictures 101

-1- Use similar lighting. (natural light is best) Can even take this one step further to say same time of day to catch similar natural light.
+1. Use similar lighting.
+Natural light will be best.
+You can even take this one step further to say take photos at the same time of day each time to catch similar natural lighting.

-2- Use the same angle to ensure consistent perspective.
-I encourage having someone else take the pictures or use self-timer.
-Selfies in a mirror are not a true representation because we all know how to work those angles to make pics more flattering.
+2. Use the same angle.
+I encourage having someone else take the pictures or use self-timer on a tripod with a consistent set up.
+Selfies in a mirror will not be a true representation because we all know how to work those angles to make pictures look more flattering.

-5- Use a forward, side, and back facing pose to see a full, 360 degree view. (or do poses according to your sport, i.e. bikini, figure, etc.)
+5. Do the same poses.
+I recommend at least a front, side, and back facing pose to see a full, 360 degree view.
+Definitely pose according to your sport, i.e. bikini, figure, etc. if applicable.

-6- Take pics at similar times of day.
+6. Take pictures at similar times of day.
 Sometimes we are bloated in the evening after a full day of eating, so I encourage morning progress pictures on an empty stomach.

 Be the first to reply